eddayyy/WeatherFul-Bot/README.md

     - **Screenshot**:

         ![Feature 4 Screenshot](./data/media/Weekly%20Forecast%20Demo.png)

 ## 🛠️ Setting up the Development Environment

-Follow these steps to set up and deploy the Weatherful Bot:
+Follow these steps to set up your own instance of Weatherful Bot:

 1. **Clone the Repository**:
    - Use the command `git clone https://github.com/eddayyy/WeatherFul-Bot` to clone the repository.